Disclaimer. If you haven’t read this series before please read this first.

 Ireland in this series refers to the Republic of Ireland.
 Northern Ireland is a part of the UK and has different rules about visas.
 If you are looking to work in Northern Ireland, you will need to research visas for the UK.

 There’ll be a few parts to this series.
 This second part is about what to do before you leave.
-Previously in this series was
+Previously in this series there was

 Congratulations you’ve decided to move to Ireland.
 It’s a beautiful country, but the journey has just started.
 Let’s tackle some of the things you’ll need to do before you get here.